cincas/density-data-api/README.md

 - A full list of snapshots for data set is pre-built after retriving data from API, which helped improving rendering performance a little bit.

-- `Throttler` is created for quick changing `UISlider`, which was a major performance issue.

-- Ideally, could improve how `GridView` renders grid content.

 - A `sample.mov` is included with project file, it demonstrates average performance look like in a 2018 MacBook Pro.
 Performance in a 2014 MacBook Air was bit slow.